 - Account lockout duration in minutes.
 Enter the number of minutes until the account unlocks after a user exceeds the limit of login attempts.
 During the lockout, the user's status remains Active, bu the Account is locked label appears in their profile.
 Once the lockout period expires, the user can try to log in again.

 If the lockout duration is set to 0, the only person who can unlock the user is the Administrator.
 To unlock a user, go to Administration>Users, open the user profile, and click Unlock.
 To learn more, see Users.

 - User groups that must be informed about account lockout.
 Here you can specify the user groups that will be notified in the activity stream about account lockout.

 You can require users to verify their identities before the authentication.
 You can add an extra layer of security to ensure that a user account is used by your employee and not someone else.

 - SMS provider.
-You can select the SMS service provider the system will use to send individual codes to the user.
-To do this, you need to enable and configure one of the integration modules available in ELMA365.
+Select the SMS service provider the system will use to send the individual code to the user.
+In ELMA365, integrations with SMSCenter and SMSRU providers are currently available.